smcouch/SIMpliPy/README.md

-# SIMpliPy
+# SIMpliPy: Simplify your simulations with Python!

-## Simplify your simulations with Python!
+A collection of Python classes and scripts for managing scientific simulation